personal-site-of-mine/nezrkaan-site/writeups/point-of-origin.md

 </figure>

 <p>
-  By analysing the surroundings, there is only one specific angle and line of sight that places the white building and the church behind the trees in the same frame.
-The exact coordinates are <span class="dork">47.575376, 35.785224</span>.
-This confirms the photo was taken on <strong>Pokrovska Street</strong> (Покровська).
+  There is only one angle in the area where the white building and the church behind the trees line up the way they do in the photo.
+That gave me the exact spot.
+The coordinates are <span class="dork">47.575376, 35.785224</span>.
+The street is <strong>Pokrovska</strong> (Покровська).
 </p>

 <div class="part-header">